 The one we’ve seen more frequently lately involves the scammer asking for your online banking login information to “send you money”.
 They wire you money (typically stolen from someone else’s account) and ask you to immediately withdraw it and send it to a “friend” or “agent”.
 Because they used your online account, the funds appear to be coming from you.
 Once the other “victim” realizes their money has been stolen, they report it and our members are out large sums of money.

 - Never give anyone your online banking information.
 Anytime someone is asking for your account information or online banking credentials, they are trying to steal your money.

 - Never send someone you’ve never met any money – especially overseas.
 Do not wire them money.
 Do not allow them to wire you money.

 - Ask to meet them.
 If they delay meeting in person, be extremely cautious if you decide to continue talking with them.

 - Do not let them pressure you.
 Scammers will put pressure on you to act fast by saying there’s a medical emergency or that they’re stuck in customs.
 Again, you should never send someone you’ve never met money – especially overseas.

-If you think you’re a victim of a romance scam…
+If you think you’ve fallen victim to a romance scam, follow these steps:

 - Cut off all contact with the scammer immediately